TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.20.md

 ---

-And Leah said, God hath endowed me with a good dowry; now will my husband dwell with me, because I have borne him six sons: and she called his name Zebulun.
+Leah said, "God has endowed me with a good dowry.
+Now my husband will live with me, because I have borne him six sons."
+She named him Zebulun.